simranpalia/Operationalize-a-Machine-Learning-Microservice-API/README.md

 # Cloud DevOps, Scaling Microservices
 The project's goal is to operationalize a machine learning microservice using kubernetes.
-The service serves out predictions (inference) about housing prices through API calls.
-The model has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.

 ### Files explanation
 - config.yml: CircleCI configuration file for running the tests